MichaelLearnstoAct/MichaelLearnstoAct/README.md

-Michael learns to act.
-First step is challenging.
+if Michael learns to act == First step is challenging:
+    contiune